betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABandVisIt.md

 Given 60 pieces, for example VisIt can run 1:1 on 60 tasks, 2:1 on 30 tasks, 3:1 on 20 tasks or even 3:1 on 12 together with 4:1 on 6 of 18 total tasks.

 But, that paradigm does not require anything special in the way of parallel I/O.
-In fact, it achieves parallelism by independently managing concurrent access via *sequential* interfaces to data in multile different files.
+In fact, it achieves parallelism by independently managing concurrent access via *sequential* interfaces to data in multiple different files.
 MOAB uses HDF5's parallel I/O interface (which in turn uses both collective and independent MPI-IO interfaces) to a single, shared file.
 The MOAB plugin is unique in VisIt because of the 150+ database plugins VisIt supports, it is the only database plugin using single-shared file I/O.